 I don’t know about your kids but mine seem to go through school shoes like you wouldn’t believe, especially my eldest.
 It doesn’t seem to matter whether we buy their shoes from a well known brand or a high street supermarket, within a matter of weeks they are scuffed and looking messy and within no time at all they have worn away the fronts, or the soles, or both, and need a new pair before the term is out.
 So this year when we were asked if we would like to put Treads school shoes through their paces and I couldn’t resist.

-I had heard about Treads before but I was a little put off as at £45 a pair (some prices vary) and needing to buy for two active boys it seemed an expensive gamble to make.
+I had heard about Treads before but I was a little put off as at £45 a pair (some prices vary) and needing to buy for two active boys it seemed an expensive gamble to make, especially with everything else they need when they go back to school.
 However I have since read numerous reviews from parents that used Treads school shoes last academic year and think they are worth the money and a one off payment of £45 is definitely cheaper than numerous payments of between £20-30.

 Treads were created by Simon Locke, a father of 3 who, like myself, was getting increasingly frustrated at having to replace his children’s shoes on a regular basis and so decided to create a brand of shoes to rival those that already exist.
 Not only did he create some lovely looking shoes for both boys and girls but having spent several years researching the development of shoes he created a brand that he says (and many a parent seem to agree) are indestructible.
 Now to me this seems a very bold claim to make, especially as I know my boys are constantly on the go at school, running, playing football, throwing themselves all over the playground and more often than not scooting to and from school.
 However, the reason Simon feels he can make such a bold claim is that unlike the majority of other school shoes Treads are made using hard-wearing components more commonly used in industrial safety footwear.